lalomorales22/penguins/docs/start/wizard-cli-reference.md

     - Installs optional dependencies (some use Homebrew on macOS).
   </Step>
   <Step title="Finish">
-    - Summary and next steps, including iOS, Android, and macOS app options.
+    - Summary and next steps for browser access, remote tunnels, and workspace bootstrap.
   </Step>
 </Steps>